National Office Capital Allocation 2026

 Distressed pricing has crossed from theoretical to empirical.
 Over 200 office properties traded in distress in 2025 — the market floor is now set by actual transactions.
 Chicago sub-$30/SF for downtown towers.
 NYC conversion assets clearing at $30–100/SF.
 Denver and DC described by market participants as "prices unthinkable a decade ago."
 Loss severities on CMBS liquidations have ranged from 40–96%, with the worst outcomes in suburban assets without conversion optionality (Heron Lakes Houston: 96.6% loss over 7+ years of special servicing).

 Debt availability is structurally constrained.
-Office is nearly unlendable at pre-2022 conventional terms.
-Life companies lend at 45–55% LTV on true trophy only.
-Banks are relationship-dependent and selective.
+Office debt is much harder to execute than it was under pre-2022 conventional terms.
+Life-company and bank lending is relationship-dependent, selective, and concentrated in true trophy or strongly stabilized assets; 45-55% LTV should be treated as a deal-specific trophy-screen assumption, not a universal market term.
 CMBS executes on stabilized pools and landmark assets — the JP Morgan $282.5M SASB loan on 1325 Avenue of the Americas is a data point for what does execute, not a template for what broadly qualifies.
 Bridge and debt fund capital is available for transitional situations at SOFR plus wide spreads.
 For most office assets, the capital structure must plan for all-equity entry, a cash-in refinance, note purchase, preferred equity, or creative mezzanine rather than ordinary permanent debt.

 Allocation Framework: Three Strategies